-The game is played through various perspectives over all three of the episodes (all of which are available immediately) with your first, and the longest time, being spent as Constable Anton Zellner.
+The Raven: Remastered is played through various perspectives over all three of the episodes (all of which are available immediately) with your first, and the longest time, being spent as Constable Anton Zellner.
 Zellner is basically Poirot, only a Swiss and not a Belgian.
-He is a very successful cop with a love for mysteries and whodunnit style scenarios.
-Later on, you will go back in time and play through the game from the perspective of the criminal and re-enact the various things they did – I absolutely love this mechanic as you get to see why things were set up the way they were, how things came to be and the whole thought process from both perspectives and how they intertwine.
+He is a very successful policeman with a love for mysteries and whodunnit style scenarios.
+Later on, you will go back in time, to the beginning of the game, and play through The Raven: Remastered from the perspective of a criminal and re-enact the various things they did.
+I absolutely love this mechanic as you get to see why things were set up the way they were, how things came to be and the whole thought process from both perspectives and how they intertwine.
 It also beats having a simple cutscene of the criminal explaining himself at the end of the game, which is all you usually get.

 Gameplay is simple, walk around with the analogue stick, interact with Cross or Circle, open your inventory with Triangle and get a hint with Square.
-The game is great for those out there, like myself, who love a good challenge and a game you have to think about, as just like Black Mirror we have inventory puzzles, environment interactions, a lot of missable trophies to discover, and a great story with a fair amount of twists and turns.
-I’ve played the game on PC and PS3 previously and I’ll get to the remaster later one, but this version feels a lot more responsive, more polished and easier to control/work with.
+The Raven: Remastered is great for those out there, like myself, who love a good challenge and a game you have to think about, as just like Black Mirror we have inventory puzzles, environment interactions, a lot of missable trophies to discover, and a great story with a fair amount of twists and turns.
+I’ve played the game on PC and PS3 previously but this version feels a lot more responsive, more polished and easier to control/work with.

-The second main part of the game, which I touched on above, is the interaction with other characters.
+The second main mechanic of the game, which I touched on above, is the interaction with other characters.
 As you progress throughout the story, talking to various people and gaining intel is a big part of what triggers the next set of events to happen.
-I’m glad to say, both the dialogue and the voice acting are exceptionally good within The Raven from Zellner all the way down to Matty, a young Ginger kid who we only speak to a few times.
-Zellner acts like he wants to prove to himself and to everyone around him that he is as good as the detectives he reads about in his favourite whodunnit novels.
-The conviction, emotion and nuance delivered in every line of dialogue really help create a believable character who is both excited by the case and also intrigued as he uncovers new information on the mastermind.
+I’m glad to say, both the dialogue and the voice acting are exceptionally good within The Raven: Remastered; from Zellner all the way down to Matty, a young Ginger kid who we only speak to a few times.
+Zellner acts like he wants to prove to himself to everyone around him that he is as good as the detectives he reads about in his favourite whodunnit novels.
+The conviction, emotion and nuance delivered in every line of spoken dialogue creates a believable character who is both excited by the case and also intrigued as he uncovers new information on the mastermind.

-Throughout the game you will see Zellner fail, succeed and overcome in many different situations but you will always be rooting for him as the character is incredibly likable – which can make or break a game, just look at Max Payne 3 – great game but people hated it as they didn’t like the way Max was portrayed.
+Throughout the game you will see Zellner fail, succeed and overcome in many different situations but you will always be rooting for him as the character is incredibly likeable – which can make or break a game.
+Just look at Max Payne 3, that was a great game but people hated it as they didn’t like the way Max was portrayed.
 As you talk to people, you will discover about their troubled past, their secrets, and even very subtle hints on what to do next – the writing feels like it has jumped straight out of an Agatha Christie book and slapped Zellner right in the face.

-In terms of locations, I have played point-and-click games that give you full reign of a city or area, such as Back to the Future or The Inner World, and whilst these are great, finding that one key interaction to move on can sometimes be a bit of a pain.
-In The Raven, you are placed in small, enclosed areas such as the Orient Express, a cruise ship and within an Egyptian museum – some may see that as a lack of diversity but I see it as a way to keep the action contained and the story flowing easily.
+In terms of locations, I have played point-and-click games that give you full reign of a city or area, such as The Journey Down or The Inner World, and whilst these are great, finding that one key interaction to move on can sometimes be a bit of a pain.
+In The Raven: Remastered, you are placed in small, enclosed areas such as the Orient Express, a cruise ship and within an Egyptian museum – some may see that as a lack of diversity but I see it as a way to keep the action contained and the story flowing easily.
 You may be backtracking a bit (which helps that the loading times aren’t too long) and talking to the same set of people for the majority of the game, but you always learn something new and have enjoyable conversations.
-One of the good things about keeping it enclosed is that the developers can really build on the personality of each character and offer dialogue which is both there to distract you and offer hints – how you interpret the information comes down to how well your little grey cells work.
+One of the good things about keeping it enclosed is that the developers can really build on the personality of each character and offer dialogue which is both there to distract you and offer hints.
+Although, how you interpret the information comes down to how well your little grey cells work.

 Now onto the technical side – the game looks great.
 Okay, it’s an artistic design which is between realistic and cartoon (the developers didn’t want it too child-friendly as it isn’t a kids game), so the art style holds up on anything – throw it on a Wii and it would probably look just as good – however, KING Art Games have fully remastered the animations, lighting and hair in full HD along with applying the odd polish here and there.
 So, even though the game looks very similar to the previous version (especially on PC), there are a lot of minor improvements which increases the enjoyment of the game.

-One thing this remaster has introduced, which I don’t remember in the original, is screen tearing.
+One thing The Raven: Remastered has introduced, which I don’t remember in the original, is screen tearing.
 Which is a shame.
 On my PS4 Pro in some scenes, you can see the screen tearing as the game plays out – usually on in-game cutscenes and only for a few seconds.
 However, it is there and I really wish it wasn’t.